-Level 1 Level 2 Level 3 Level 4 Information is Information is Information is Information is communicated to the communicated to the communicated to the communicated to the audience with LIMITED audience with SOME audience with audience with A HIGH use of appropriate use of appropriate CONSIDERABLE use of DEGREE OF use of language, and stylistic language, and stylistic appropriate language, appropriate language, devices. devices. and stylistic devices. and stylistic devices.
-(Engaging language, (Engaging language, (Engaging language, (Engaging language, appropriate to both the appropriate to both the appropriate to both the appropriate to both the character and the task, character and the task, character and the task, is character and the task, is is used in your is used in your used in your used in your performance.) performance.) performance.) performance.)
+Level 1 Level 2 Level 3 Level 4 Information is communicated to the audience with LIMITED use of appropriate language, and stylistic devices.
+Information is communicated to the audience with SOME use of appropriate language, and stylistic devices.
+Information is communicated to the audience with CONSIDERABLE use of appropriate language, and stylistic devices.
+Information is communicated to the audience with A HIGH DEGREE OF use of appropriate language, and stylistic devices.
+(Engaging language, appropriate to both the character and the task, is used in your performance.)
+(Engaging language, appropriate to both the character and the task, is used in your performance.)
+(Engaging language, appropriate to both the character and the task, is used in your performance.)
+(Engaging language, appropriate to both the character and the task, is used in your performance.)
 Vocal strategies generate LIMITED engagement from the audience.
 Vocal strategies generate SOME engagement from the audience.
 Vocal strategies generate CONSIDERABLE engagement from the audience.
 Vocal strategies generate A HIGH DEGREE OF engagement from the audience.
 (Strong communication skills are used to engage your audience through the use of varied tone and volume.)
 (Strong communication skills are used to engage your audience through the use of varied tone and volume.)
 (Strong communication skills are used to engage your audience through the use of varied tone and volume.)
 (Strong communication skills are used to engage your audience through the use of varied tone and volume.)
-LIMITED non-verbal SOME non-verbal CONSIDERABLE non- A HIGH DEGREE OF strategies are used to strategies are used to verbal strategies are non-verbal strategies are enhance audience enhance audience used to enhance used to enhance understanding. understanding. audience understanding. audience understanding.
-(Body language and (Body language and (Body language and (Body language and gesticulation is used to gesticulation is used to gesticulation is used to gesticulation is used to enhance your enhance your enhance your enhance your characterization.) characterization.) characterization.) characterization.)
+LIMITED non-verbal strategies are used to enhance audience understanding.
+SOME non-verbal strategies are used to enhance audience understanding.
+CONSIDERABLE non- verbal strategies are used to enhance audience understanding.
+A HIGH DEGREE OF non-verbal strategies are used to enhance audience understanding.
+(Body language and gesticulation is used to enhance your characterization.)
+(Body language and gesticulation is used to enhance your characterization.)
+(Body language and gesticulation is used to enhance your characterization.)
+(Body language and gesticulation is used to enhance your characterization.)